 - Do not download and run files you receive from chat buddies without first making sure that the person intentionally sent you the message.

-- When you download software from the Internet, make sure you read the user agreement.
+- When you download software from the Internet, make sure to read the user agreement.
 Many programs that you download from the Internet come with unwanted programs known as spyware.

 - Back up your data.
-Check the back up your files section for more guidance.
+Review the Back Up Your Files page for more guidance.

 This is not an exhaustive list.
 There are so many computing scenarios that they could never all be recorded.
-When you are presented with an unknown situation, always err on the side of caution and contact Technical Support for guidance on how to proceed.
+When you are presented with an unknown situation, always err on the side of caution and contact Technology Help for guidance on how to proceed.

-For infected computers, check your U of M email or contact Technical Support for next steps.
+For infected computers, check your University of Minnesota email, or contact Technology Help for next steps.
 For the general process, see Options for Infected Personal Computers.